rabocse/salesforce-backlog-cli/README.md

 - Input for the script to be accepted via enviroment variables.
 [DONE]
 - Parse JSON output and extract only the "access token" value.
 [DONE]
 - Pass the access token value to next section of the script.
 [DONE]
+- Avoid the usage of external tools (jq and/or grep), build the presentation of data in the source code.
+(Table format) [DONE]
 - Modify the downloaded resource (currently sObject/case) to a resource that provides the list of active cases from the engineer.
-- Avoid the usage of external tools (jq and/or grep), build the presentation of data in the source code.
+- Containerize the application.
 - Allow the user to specify a case ID to get additional information about it.
-- Containerize the application.
 - Get the attachment from Salesforce:
     - Direct attachments from Salesforce.
     - Attachments from third party integrated tool like S-Drive.